 We've covered a lot today.

 While this guide is comprehensive, it doesn't cover everything.
-Feel free to share your own list of tools, resources and downloads in the comments below.
+Feel free to share your own list of local marketing tools, resources and downloads in the comments below.
 We'll verify that the items submitted are high-quality services worthy of inclusion.

 Use this list to minimize your workload.